nair-bharat/nair-bharat/README.md

 - 🔭 I’m currently working as a **Software Engineer**

-- 🌱 I’m learning React, MongoDB and Node
+- 🌱 I’m learning Java, React.js

 - 👯 I’m looking to collaborate and learn new things